tomy2105/KnowledgeNotes/cpp/cpp11.md

 ## Features removed or deprecated

-Dynamic exception specifications are deprecated.
+Dynamic exception specifications are deprecated (removed in C++17).
 Compile-time specification of non-exception-throwing functions is available with the [`noexcept`](https://en.cppreference.com/w/cpp/language/noexcept_spec) keyword (useful for optimization).

 ## C11 changes